weongyo/varnish-perf/README.md

 * -c N

-  * How many thread will handle the request queue.
+  How many thread will handle the request queue.
 This request queue is a serialized HTTP request queue built.

   If -c option isn't set, default value is 1.

+* -m N

+  Sets the maximum number of TCP connections which connected to the backend.

+  Default value is 0 indicating unlimited.

 * -r N

-  * Indicates the rate.
+  Indicates the rate.
 For example, if -r 1000, there will be 1000 requests per a second.

   If -r option isn't set, Default value is 1.

 * -s file

-  * Sometimes the stress server could have multiple IP addresses.
+  Sometimes the stress server could have multiple IP addresses.
 If multiple src IPs are defined, it'll be selected in round-robin manner.

   If -s option isn't set, OS'll select its source IP of packets automatically.

 URL file syntax
 ===============